philipphager/sigir-cmip/README.md

 3. (Optional) Run on checks against all files (not just changed): `pre-commit run --all-files`

-### 3. Datasets
+### 4. Datasets

-The project automatically downloads the datasets used in this work.
+The project automatically downloads the dataset used in this work to: `~/.ltr_datasets`.

-You need to specify the location for storing datasets:

-1. Open the file `config/env.yaml` to edit configurations for your local machine (i.e., edits are not tracked on git)
-2. The specified the location for storing datasets, e.g.: `base_dir: "~/.ltr_datasets/"`
-3. Ask git to ignore all changes made to the file to avoid committing your local
-   configs: `git update-index --skip-worktree config/env.yaml`
+1. You can change the directory by modifying the `base_dir` variable in: `config/env.yaml`
-4. To avoid downloading datasets, you can directly place the original .zip file into the `download` subdirectory, e.g.:
+2. To avoid downloading datasets, you can directly place the original .zip file into the `download` subdirectory, e.g.:
    `~/.ltr_datasets/download/MSLR-WEB30K.zip`

-### 4. Logging
+### 5. Logging

 Log metrics with [Weights & Biases](https://github.com/wandb/wandb).

 1. Make sure you activate your environment
 2. Log into Weights & Biases before your first run: `wandb login`